millerthegorilla/saveface/README.md

 <h1 id="saveface.py"><a href="http://saveface.py">saveface.py</a></h1>

-<p>This is a work in progress, the git version history has a working version two commits ago which I will use in the meantime</p>
+<p>This is a work in progress, the git version history has a working version on the branch 'working2' which I will use in the meantime.
+I'll sort this out later today.</p>

 <p>python script to download facebook posts and comments etc using graph api through facepy</p>
 <p>usage: python <a href="http://saveface.py">saveface.py</a> [-h] [-g [Where to source the pages from]] -a<br>